pushkarydv/ui-poet/Readme.md

 2. Create a `.env` file in the root directory and add the API keys from `.env.sample` file.

+3. As of now the model selected is Claude, you can change the model in `src/index.js` file. (a few are commented out you can uncomment them to use them)

-3. Run the following command to start the application:
+4. Run the following command to start the application:

     ```bash
     npm start